 The increased performance of the ESS facility will elevate research using neutrons to a new leveland enable new science through high-performance computing, real-world sample environments and state-of-the-art support facilities.
 Smaller and more complex samples will be accessible for neutron investigations, making the study of rare and biological samples and samples under extreme conditions possible, among other things.
 These gains will bring a paradigm shift in neutron science, and expand the use of neutron methods, providing the wider research community with a smart new set of experimental options.

 ESS is currently under construction and is planned to start operations 2027.

-Lund Nano Lab will be established in Science Village as the third major research facility in the area.
+Nanolab Science Village will be established as the third major research facility in the area.
 The current lab operates at max capacity and the operation needs more space.
 The plan is for the new lab to be up and running 2025-26.
 Lund Nano Lab (LNL) is an open research facility that is available for academic research, start-up as well as company use.
 The world-class clean room facility is equipped with state-of-the-art semiconductor processing and metrology equipment.

-Lund NanoLab welcomes all users to access the equipment for fundamental research and development in material science, nanotechnology, microelectronics, life science and quantum technology.
+Lund NanoLab and the future incarnation in Science Village welcomes all users to access the equipment for fundamental research and development in material science, nanotechnology, microelectronics, life science and quantum technology.
 The lab is a member of the Swedish Research Infrastructure for Micro and Nano Fabrication – MyFab.